pmbanugo/k8s-eda-workshop/guides/01-start.md

 3. Create the cluster using the command `civo kubernetes create workshop-cluster --size "g4s.kube.medium" --nodes 2 --wait --save --merge --region FRA1 --switch -r Traefik-v2-nodeport`

+> Did you notice how fast that was? 🔥

 ### Set Up Knative

 I've prepared a couple of bash scripts that you can use to install and configure Knative in your cluster.
 Open your terminal and run the following commands: